Andreas Hofer

-Andreas Hofer (22 November 1767 – 20 February 1810) was a Tyrolean innkeeper and drover, who in 1809 became the leader of the Tyrolean Rebellion against the Napoleonic and Bavarian invasion during the War of the Fifth Coalition.
+Andreas Hofer (22 November 1767 – 20 February 1810) was a Tyrolean innkeeper and drover who became the leader of the 1809 Tyrolean Rebellion during the War of the Fifth Coalition.
+Hofer, besides that, led troops in the battles of Bergisel during the rebellion.
 He was subsequently captured and executed.

 Hofer is still today venerated as a folk hero, freedom fighter and Austrian patriot.
-His great-grandson Andreas Hofer was a member of the very important resistance group against Nazi Germany around the priest Heinrich Maier.
+His great-grandson, Andreas Hofer, was a member of the anti-Nazi resistance group centered around Heinrich Maier.

 Life

 Andreas Hofer was born 1767 in St. Leonhard in Passeier, in the Habsburg crown land of Tyrol.
 His father was an innkeeper of the Sandhof inn and Andreas followed in his footsteps when he inherited the establishment.
 He also traded wine and horses in adjacent Northern Italy and learned the Italian language.
 He married Anna Ladurner.
 In 1791 he was elected to the Tyrolean Landtag assembly.
 In German he was known as a Wirt (innkeeper) and thus ever after Sandwirt.

 In the War of the Third Coalition against the French he became a sharpshooter and later a militia captain in the Austrian Imperial and Royal Army.
 After the Austrian defeat, Tyrol was transferred to the Kingdom of Bavaria (France's ally) according to the 1805 Treaty of Pressburg.
 During the stern measures of Minister Maximilian von Montgelas and the forced recruitment into the Bavarian Army, Hofer became a leader of the anti-Bavarian movement.
 In January 1809, he was part of a delegation to Vienna to ask Emperor Francis I of Austria for support for a possible uprising.
 The Emperor gave his assurances and the delegation returned home.

 Hofer begun to secretly organize insurrection, visiting villagers and holding councils of war in local inns.
 Reputedly he was so much on the move that he signed his messages "Andreas Hofer, from where I am" and letters to him were addressed to "wherever he may be".
 At the same time other leaders organized their own forces elsewhere in the Alps.
 Hofer became a leader of a militia contingent in the Passeier Valley.